Class ConstraintProto.Builder

 The automaton constraint forces a sequence of variables to be accepted by an automaton.

-.operations_research.sat.AutomatonConstraintProto automaton = 17;
+.operations_research.sat.AutomatonConstraintProto automaton = 17;- Specified by:

 - The automaton.